 First, it’s important to apply for financial aid even if you think you may not qualify.
-More than 87 percent of SDSU students receive some type of financial assistance, so the only way to know for sure if you qualify for aid is to apply.
-The FAFSA is easy to complete and is free, so you have nothing to lose.
+The only way to know for sure if you qualify for aid is to apply.
+The FAFSA is easy to complete and it is free.
+You have nothing to lose.

-Second, scholarships and financial aid are two separate types of aid, so if you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
+Second, scholarships and financial aid are two separate types of aid.
+If you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
 Scholarship apps are available from the university you plan on attending, and financial aid applications are available from the federal government at fafsa.gov.

-When you’re investigating deadlines for federal financial aid, you’ll notice different dates.
-That’s because each university has its own priority deadline.
-SDSU’s priority deadline is March 15 and is the date to meet if you want to be sure you are awarded the maximum amount that you are eligible to receive.
+When you’re investigating a timeline for federal financial aid, you’ll notice different dates.
+Why is that?
+Because each university has its own priority dates.
+You'll want to complete the FAFSA by SDState's March 1 priority date.
+That's the date you'll want to meet to be sure you are awarded the maximum financial aid amount that you are eligible to receive.

-Deadlines are important because they can affect how much money you may be awarded for your university expenses.
-Federal work study, Perkins loans and some types of grants are limited, so make sure you meet the priority deadline to be considered for all the assistance that you need.
+Priority dates are important because they can affect how much money you may be awarded for your university expenses.
+Federal work-study and some types of grants are limited, so make sure you meet the priority dates to be considered for all the assistance that you need.